Skip to main content

 • Hospital privileges

-OSOI surgeons hold privileges at Ascension St. Vincent Hospital for complex cases.
+OSOI surgeons hold active staff privileges at Ascension St. Vincent Hospital for complex cases.

 • Medical insurance